isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-information-for-next-of-kin-cpf-monies.md

 You will also have to submit the following supporting documents to us:

-1) NRIC/Passport/Social Security Card (for US Nationals)/Election Card (for Indian Nationals) of Claimant and Applicant who submitted the Online Application Form
+a) NRIC/Passport/Social Security Card (for US Nationals)/Election Card (for Indian Nationals) of Claimant and Applicant who submitted the Online Application Form

-2) Death Certificate of Deceased
+b) Death Certificate of Deceased

-3) If Claimant is:<br>
+c) If Claimant is:<br>
-&nbsp;&nbsp;&nbsp;a.
+&nbsp;&nbsp;&nbsp;i.
 Spouse of Deceased – Marriage Certificate<br>
-&nbsp;&nbsp;&nbsp;b.
+&nbsp;&nbsp;&nbsp;ii.
 Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents<br>
-&nbsp;&nbsp;&nbsp;c.
+&nbsp;&nbsp;&nbsp;iii.
 Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents<br>
-&nbsp;&nbsp;&nbsp;d.
+&nbsp;&nbsp;&nbsp;iv.
 Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling<br>

-4) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses</a>.
+d) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses</a>.
 You may obtain a softcopy of the Form at <a href = "https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/forms/" target = "_blank">Deceased CPF / Estate Monies > Forms</a>.

-5) Front Page of Bank Passbook or Bank Statement indicating account number (for GIRO payment)
+e) Front Page of Bank Passbook or Bank Statement indicating account number (for GIRO payment)

-6) Relevant receipts incurred for funeral expenses (not compulsory)
+f) Relevant receipts incurred for funeral expenses (not compulsory)

 **10. When will the CPF money be paid to me?**<br>